JosiahSchwahn/TicTacToe/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-No Prerequisites or installations required, no NPM packages were used.
+No Prerequisites or installations required.
+No NPM packages were used.
 Hosted on github pages.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>